dildeolupbiten/TkAccount/README.md

 So, **Bar** and **Timeline** checkbuttons are another checkbutton group that will be created if we select **Comparative** checkbutton.
 If we select **Cumulative** checkbutton, the checkbutton group for **Bar** and **Timeline** would be deleted.

-Below the checkbuttons, we see three entry fields.
+Under the checkbuttons, we see three entry fields.
 The first entry is related to the time unit that we want to use in the graph.
 This state of this entry is readonly.
 And it contains 3 values which are **Day**, **Hour** and **Year**.

-If we click the **From** and **To** entries, a window like below would open.
+If we click **From** and **To** entries, a window like below would open.

 ![img25](https://user-images.githubusercontent.com/29302909/98707377-079ea680-2391-11eb-8ba0-89046bad4950.png)

 Note that, the date value of **From** can not be forward than the date value of **To**.
 Otherwise we would receive a warning message.

-Below you see the graphs related to the following selections:
+Below you see graphs related to following selections:

 ![img26](https://user-images.githubusercontent.com/29302909/98708437-32d5c580-2392-11eb-8039-17a27d0c681b.png)